Emanuel and the Fear (EP): Reception

+The EP was rated positively in The Guardian's new band of the week series.
+Obscure Sound and Sputnik Music also gave positive reviews.

 In popular media

 The song Comfortable Prison was used in an episode of the MTV reality show 16 & Pregnant.

 The song, "The Rain Becomes the Clouds", was featured in the episode "Movie Night" of the ABC Family show Huge.